Guides | Wadebridge

 The Camel Trail is probably Wadebridge's main entertainment feature as it is central placed along the trail, where you can travel on your bike either seawards to Padstow or inland towards the beautiful Bodmin Moor.
 Cycle hire establishments are placed conveniently, and offer a good service.
 The trail is very even and wonderfully scenic.

 Eating Out in Wadebridge

 There are several good restaurants for you to dine in the evening, and takeaways if you would prefer a more casual approach.
 The restaurants cover a range of tastes, and will suit most people.
 The Glasshouse serves the Italian cuisine along with traditionally English dishes.
 There are a number of pubs here serving food, including the Swan Hotel, located in the centre of the town.

 Shops in Wadebridge are of good quality, and there is not the hectic pressures of a larger town.
 It consists of newer shops as well as the traditional hint of an old market town.
 There is a great opportunity here for you to visit many arts and crafts shops and some fantastic galleries.

 Wadebridge is surrounded by a lot of good surfing beaches, both east and west of the town.
 Some are brilliant for beginners, but others require a little more experience.
 Most are under watch by lifeguards for the majority of summer.
 There are also good surfing shops in Wadebridge.

 Buses and taxis operate throughout the town and surrounding area.

 Once a market town, Wadebridge still has a thriving industry of many varieties of business.
 They range from unique services by trades people, to international firms based right here in the South West.
-The Rutherford Group offer security consultancy.

 |Skip to top|